ghc/ghc/docs/users_guide/glasgow_exts.rst

 Given the functionality provided by GADTs (Generalised Algebraic Data Types), it might seem as if a definition, such as the above, should be feasible.
-However, type families are - in contrast to GADTs - are *open;* i.e., new instances can always be added, possibly in other modules.
+However, type families - in contrast to GADTs - are *open;* i.e., new instances can always be added, possibly in other modules.
 Supporting pattern matching across different data instances would require a form of extensible case construct.